San-Vibe-Coding-2025/colours-matter/USER-MANUAL.md

 **That's it!** Your website is now colorblind-accessible with:
 - ✅ Scientifically-designed colors
-- ✅ Automatic "Try Cividis Theme" button
+- ✅ Automatic "Cividis Theme" button
 - ✅ CSS variables for easy styling
 - ✅ Error handling and fallbacks